styled-components/comparison/examples/css-modules/README.md

 - ✅ Easy to override
 - 😕 Theming (it's CSS, so it works, but it's custom for each implementation, i.e. no standard way of doing it)
 - ✅ Pre-build
-- ❌ Server side rendering
+- 😕 Server side rendering (requires running webpack on the server)
 - ✅ No wrapper components

 <sub><i>Legend: ✅ = Yes, ❌ = No, 😕 = Kinda, refer to notes or parentheses</i><sub>